devtron-labs/tutorials/content/docs/deploying-charts.md

 ![Deployment Charts](/custom.jpg "Deployment Charts")

-Select the Chart Version that you want to use from the upper right corner
+Select the Chart Version that you want to use and Chart Value, you can either use the default Values or custom values.

-Select the Chart Value, you can either use the default Values or custom values.
+To know about Custom Values, Click On: [Custom Values] (https://docs.devtron.ai/docs/deploying-charts/#custom-values)